 (a) No Member shall have any obligation to make any additional Capital Contributions.

-(b) If any additional Capital Contributions are made    (i) by fewer than all of the Members, or (ii) in proportions that differ from the Members’ respective Sharing Ratios, there shall be no dilution of any other Member, or change in the Sharing Ratios of any Member as a result thereof.
+(b) If any additional Capital Contributions are made    (it being expressly agreed that the Class A Member may make additional Capital Contribution at any time) (i) by fewer than all of the Members, or (ii) in proportions that differ from the Members’ respective Sharing Ratios, there shall be no dilution of any other Member, or change in the Sharing Ratios of any Member as a result thereof.

 .
 Except as expressly provided herein, a Member is not entitled to the return of any part of its Capital Contributions.
 A Member is not entitled to be paid interest in respect of its Capital Contributions.
 An unrepaid Capital Contribution is not a liability of the Company or of any Member.
 A Member is not required to contribute or to lend any cash or assets to the Company to enable the Company to return any Member’s Capital Contributions.